4 Fascinating Facts About John Wayne

 Other famous chess partners included Marlene Dietrich, Rock Hudson, and Robert Mitchum.
 During their match, Mitchum reportedly caught him cheating.
 Wayne's reply: "I was wondering when you were going to say something.
 Set 'em up, we'll play again."

-His daughter Aissa Wayne later said that the 1964 press conference was the one and only time she heard her father call it “cancer,” even when he developed cancer again, this time in his stomach, 15 years later.
-Sadly, Wayne lost his second battle with the Big C and died on June 11, 1979.
+Wayne's daughter, Aissa Wayne, later said that the 1964 press conference was the one and only time she heard her father call it “cancer,” even when he developed cancer again, this time in his stomach, 15 years later.
+Sadly, Wayne lost his second battle with the Big C and died on June 11, 1979 at the age of 72.